JEFFERSON CITY, Mo. — When it comes to whether fireworks in Missouri are legal, it’s up to individual cities and municipalities to decide.

 Each place sets its own rules while the state just points to federal regulations, Mike O’Connell, a spokesman for the Missouri Department of Public Safety, said.
 Some places may allow fireworks in unincorporated areas during specific times of the day and extend those hours for the holiday, he said.
 But others ban individuals’ use outright.

 “Before you buy fireworks, check: ‘Are they legal to use where I live?’”
 O’Connell said.

 Federal regulations allow for consumer fireworks in compliance with the U.S. Consumer Product Safety Commission but prohibit more “dangerous” ones, such as: cherry bombs, reloadable mortar shells, aerial bombs, and large firecrackers containing more than two grains of powder.

-The Division of Public Safety issued more than 1,200 permits to seasonal fireworks retailers this year.
+The Division of Fire Safety issues more than 1,200 permits to seasonal fireworks retailers each year.
 These licensed retailers are able to sell fireworks from June 20 to July 10 and Dec.
 20 to Jan.
 2.